iTwin/presentation/packages/hierarchies/learning/PerformanceTuning.md

 To create a hierarchy provider, the `createHierarchyProvider` function requires an `imodelAccess` prop, part of which is the `ECSchemaProvider` interface.
 In majority of cases, the [`createECSchemaProvider`](https://github.com/iTwin/presentation/blob/master/packages/core-interop/README.md#createECSchemaProvider) function will be used to create it from a given `SchemaContext`.
 The context is responsible for storing (aka caching) all the previously requested schemas, so it's important that only one schema context is used for a single iModel across the whole application, or otherwise the memory consumption will grow and the performance will degrade (pulling schema information from the backend may be expensive).

-Sadly, iTwin.js framework doesn't provide a convenient way to retrieve a `SchemaContext` for an `IModelConnextion` or `IModelDb`, so it's up to the application to manage it.
+Sadly, iTwin.js framework doesn't provide a convenient way to retrieve a `SchemaContext` for an `IModelConnection` or `IModelDb`, so it's up to the application to manage it.
 Our suggested approach looks like this:

 <!-- [[include: [Presentation.Hierarchies.PerformanceTuning.Imports, Presentation.Hierarchies.PerformanceTuning.CachingSchemaContexts], ts]] -->
 <!-- BEGIN EXTRACTION -->